Revisiting the Abelian $N=1$ super Stueckelberg model: Acknowledgments

 \section{Acknowledgments}

-The authors are grateful to José Abdalla Helay\"el Neto for enlightening discussions.
 This study was financed in part by the Coordenação de Aperfeiçoamento de Pessoal de Nível Superior – Brazil (CAPES) - Finance Code 88887.950542/2024-00.
 This work was partially financed by the FAPERJ under the grant SEI-$260003/005833/2024$ - APQ1.

 \begin{appendix}